eclipse-efbt/efbt-website/markdown_content/user-guide/execute-datapoint-guide.md

+## Feature Overview

-The Execute Datapoint feature enables you to run calculations and transformations on populated template cells within the FreeBIRD application for regulatory reporting.
+The Execute Datapoint feature is a powerful calculation engine within Eclipse Free BIRD Tools that enables you to run complex calculations and transformations on populated template cells.
+This feature processes individual datapoints or entire batches, applying regulatory formulas and validation rules to generate compliant reporting data.

+## Purpose

+Execute Datapoint addresses the critical need for accurate regulatory calculations in financial reporting.
+This feature provides:
+- **Automated Calculations**: Execute complex regulatory formulas with precision
+- **Batch Processing**: Handle multiple datapoints efficiently in a single operation
+- **Real-time Validation**: Ensure results meet regulatory requirements immediately
+- **Audit Trail**: Maintain complete records of all calculations for compliance
+- **Flexible Execution**: Choose between individual or batch processing based on needs

+Financial institutions rely on this feature to transform raw data into calculated regulatory metrics, ensuring accuracy in reporting while maintaining full transparency and auditability of the calculation process.

-## Overview
+## Getting Started

-Execute Datapoint functionality allows you to view and manage populated templates, execute calculations on template cells, generate transformed data for regulatory reporting, and track execution status and results.
+### Prerequisites
+Before using Execute Datapoint, ensure:
+- Templates are populated with source data
+- You have appropriate execution permissions
+- Database connectivity is established
+- Regulatory formulas are up to date

-## Accessing Execute Datapoint
+### Accessing Execute Datapoint

 To access the Execute Datapoint functionality, navigate to the FreeBIRD application homepage and click on **"View Populated Templates"**.